 - Local Authority School at Molete (1958)

-As it has been in the last 200 years or so, it is firmly established that five ruling houses can vie and present candidate for the post of Soun of Ogbomoso.
-They as listed earlier as Toyeje, Oluwusi, Baiyewuwon, Bolanta and Odunaro.
+As it has been in the last 200 years or so, it is firmly established that five ruling houses can vie and present a candidate for the post of Soun of Ogbomoso.
+They as listed earlier as Toyeje, Oluwusi, Baiyewuwon, Bolanta, and Odunaro.

 However, the five ruling houses as they stand today are in the following order: Laoye, Bolanta, Layode, Itabiyi, and Oyewumi.